 Yet, the picture of art that emerged out of this development and that is tied so closely to how we understand US American art today, is centered on a white male artist identity and matters of form and aesthetics.
 It leaves out female artists and artist of color as well as all those who do not live up to the heteronormative standards that this view perpetuates and places them in the second row.
 It also disregards the historical and political circumstances and the societal changes that occurred in the 20th century that continue to have an impact on culture and society on both sides of the Atlantic to this day.

 This is the point of departure for the project that has at its center a re-evaluation of the US American works of art created before 1980 that are part of the Museum Ludwig’s collection.
-Titled Mapping the Collection, it focuses on the museum’s collection, focusing on the US-American works of art created before 1980, and approaches it from a position informed by post-colonial, feminist or queer discourses, taking the social, political and historical conditions under which the artists lived and worked into consideration.
+Titled Mapping the Collection, it focuses on the collection and approaches it from a position informed by post-colonial, feminist or queer discourses, taking the social, political and historical conditions under which the artists lived and worked into consideration.
 By identifying the blank spaces on the map of the collection and in its presentation, the frame of reception shifts towards a more multifaceted and varied picture of art and society in the United States after WWII that recognizes the influence that female artists, artists of color and queer artists had and the roles they played in pioneering new movements and styles.
 Presenting such a “counter-reading”2, of the collection gives a voice to narratives that, especially in Europe, are often marginalized in art history.
 This approach adds new layers of context to the collection and its presentation, generating knowledge for further study and future exhibitions and presents the museum as a space for research and discussion.
 Mapping the Collection also emphasizes the role of the museum within discussions surrounding the meaning of the canon and the role of the museum in the 21st century in Germany and United States.
 For visitors, this can also lead to new ways to approach a work of art, the collection and the museum in general.
 All of this is becoming more and more important in light of recent shifts in society and due to the rise of right wing populism on both sides of the Atlantic.

 The goal is not to draw attention away from familiar narratives but to show that there are multiple ways to understand, view or approach a work of art and that there is more than one way to tell a story.
 It is not that these stories are not being told, but that we ̶ museums, art critics, art historians and others ̶ often find ourselves telling the same stories again and again; repeating and re-affirming familiar narratives.
 And this is why we must try harder to give these “new” stories just as much space and attention within museum walls.
 Echoing the words of Brian O’Doherty and Robert Smithson, it is a way of bringing the world back in to the gallery.